How to spot scrapie, what to do if you suspect it and measures to prevent its spread.

 It is not known to pose a risk to human health.

-Scrapie is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Scrapie is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.
 This applies to pet and small holder animals as well as commercial cattle.

 How to spot scrapie